 Most massage guns should come with a minimum of a 1-year warranty.

 Keep the massage gun about an inch away and turn the device on.
 Let the massage gun pulse for a few minutes, before turning it off and moving on to another part of the body.

-Ideally, you want to use a massage gun in one spot for a few minutes and not more than this.
+Ideally, you want to use a massage gun in one spot for several minutes and not more than this.
 You don’t want to overstimulate the muscle.

 Make sure you read the instructions carefully of a massage gun, to familiarize yourself with all the settings and what all the various different massage head attachments do, and how much pressure is applied under various settings.

-- How often you use a massage gun depends on you as an individual, the region you want to use the gun in.
+How often you use a massage gun depends on you as an individual, and the region you want to use the gun on.

 It also depends if you are used to using a massage gun or new to using massage guns, as your tolerance may be lower.
 If you are a newbie, do not use a massage gun more than once a day.

 If you are using a massage gun as a dynamic warm-up before a workout, aim to use it for around 30 seconds to activate the muscles.